Paracetamol: doctors discover a worrying side effect

 Even if this increase is not huge, it raises fears of an increased risk of cardiovascular problems.
 But as the consumer association points out, these results do not call into question the need to take paracetamol occasionally in the event of fever, headache or acute pain.

-On the other hand, these results could call into question its interest in chronic diseases.
+On the other hand, these results might call into question its interest in chronic diseases.
 It is therefore important for people withhypertension to discuss the benefit/risk balance of long-term treatment with paracetamol with your doctor.

 Find us on